ine-labs/GCPGoat/README.md

 **Recommended Browser:** Google Chrome

 # Pricing
-The resources created with the deployment of GCPGoat will not incur any charges if the AWS account is under the free tier/trial period.
+The resources created with the deployment of GCPGoat will not incur any charges if the GCP account is under the free tier/trial period.
 However, upon exhaustion/ineligibility of the free tier/trial, the following charges will apply for the US-East region:

 Module 1: $0.03/hour